frontenddogma/web-development-glossary/manuscript/n.md

 News aggregator
 : Client software or a web application which aggregates syndicated web content such as online newspapers, blogs, podcasts, and video blogs (vlogs) in one location for easy viewing.
 The updates distributed may include journal tables of contents, podcasts, videos, and news items.
 Aggregation technology helps to consolidate many websites into one page that can show only the new or updated information from many sites.
 Aggregators reduce the time and effort needed to regularly check websites for updates, creating a unique information space or personal newspaper.&nbsp;[†](#w-news-aggregator)

+Next.js
+: A frontend development web framework that enables functionality such as server-side rendering and generating static websites for React-based web applications.
+Next.js was released in 2016.&nbsp;[†](#w-nextjs) ℹ︎&nbsp;[nextjs.org](https://nextjs.org/)

 Nexus
 : A framework for scaled product and software development based on Scrum. ℹ︎&nbsp;[scrum.org/resources/nexus-guide](https://www.scrum.org/resources/nexus-guide)